 - Select the Upload button to choose an image from your file explorer or

 - Drag an image directly into the dialog.

-- Once you've chosen an image, select it in the dialog and click the green Select button in the bottom of the dialog.
+- Once you've chosen an image, select it from the dialog and select the green Select button at the bottom of the dialog.

 Media items and images